eclipse-archived/smarthome/extensions/transform/org.eclipse.smarthome.transform.exec/README.md

 # Exec Transformation Service

+Transforms an input string with an external program.

+Executes an external program and returns the output as a string.
-Execute an external program, substituting the placeholder `%s` in the given command line with the input value, and returning the output of the external program.
+In the given command line the placeholder `%s` is substituted with the input value.

-The external program must either be in the executable search path of the server process, or an absolute path can be used.
+The external program must either be in the executable search path of the server process, or an absolute path has to be used.

-## Example
+## Examples

-**.items**
+### General Setup

+**Item**

 This will replace the visible label in the UI with the transformation you apply with the command <YourCommand>.